anuj-iitp/Foodly_Marketplace_Analytics/README.md

 ### Insight

-The price-band analysis provides a view of the marketplace's listing mix across lower, mid-range, and higher listed-price segments rather than relying only on the overall average price.
+The price band analysis provides a view of the marketplace's listing mix across lower, mid range, and higher listed price segments rather than relying only on the overall average price.

 ---